 In Content Superhero: What Causes Tune In, we show that features are more valuable than ever.
 They frame content to make it easily digested by listeners.
 This is critical, especially for a new or developing shows, or one that’s building a new audience base.
 A great feature can provide the tune-in factor that is the difference between #10 and #1.

-Seeking The One Thing
+Finding Your One Thing

 Here’s the surprising thing: You only need one.
 Most shows want to do more, and nothing ever takes off because there isn’t enough heat on any individual element to allows listeners to get to know and love the feature or the personality.